barneydll/pat/README.md

 PropKill script for training prop accuracy.

 # How to use
 1. Use the command `pat_createseed` to place "seeds".
-Seeds are the starting point for generating possible spawn positions of the target.<br />
+Seeds are the starting point for generating possible spawn positions of the target.
 2. Use the command `pat_createpoints` to scan the map for spawn positions, this will cause your game to freeze for a moment.
 The target will spawn automatically after generating the points.
 3. **Practice!**